CAVE WALL PRESS, LLC

 3. a major donor who has given $1000 or more

-4. No poems that have appeared in Cave Wall may receive this award.
+4. No poems published in Cave Wall may receive this award.

 6. If a guest panelist on the selection committee is related to one of the

-finalists, he/she will recuse themselves and be replaced by a new panelist.
+finalists, they will recuse themselves and be replaced by a new panelist.

 We will update this page with more information on our timeline and our